xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 Create or copy/paste from a similar project.

-With Sourcetree or Git:
+With VS Code, Fork or Git:

 - stage the `README-MAINTAINER.md` files
 - commit with the following message: **README-MAINTAINER: preliminary content**

 ### Publish the initial version to GitHub

-With Sourcetree or Git:
+With VS Code, Fork or Git:

 - click the **Push** button (to push the `xpack` branch to the server)